EiichiroIto/microwitch2/doc/Settings.md

 ## resizable
 The resizable setting specifies whether the application's window can be resized.
-If the resizable setting is true, window decorations will not be displayed.
+If the resizable setting is false, window decorations will not be displayed.

 Possible options are true or false.